agabhinav/learnk8s/k8s-lab-service.md

 **ClusterIP Service (default)**

 Exposes the Service on an internal IP in the cluster.
 This type makes the Service only reachable from within the cluster.
+You can expose the Service to the public internet using an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) or a [Gateway](https://gateway-api.sigs.k8s.io/).

 **NodePort Service**